 - Your passport and camera get stolen

 And that’s to name a few incidents.
-I am not even throwing in the stories I’ve heard where people racked up hundreds of thousands of dollars in medical fees.
+I am not even throwing in the stories I’ve heard of situations where people racked up hundreds of thousands of dollars in medical fees.
 Some had travel insurance to take care of their bills while others weren’t so fortunate.

 Insane.
 Yup, you can go bankrupt on your travels.
 Not exactly the trip you imagined.
 I mean, you wouldn’t skimp on car insurance or home insurance – why is travel insurance any different?